logan0501/Whatsapp-chat-analysis/README.md

 ## API ENDPOINTS
 1. **'/'** - displays a welcome message.

 	`REQUEST TYPE : GET`

-`	RESPONSE : {'message': 'Welcome to Whatsapp web analysis api!'}`
+	`RESPONSE : {'message': 'Welcome to Whatsapp web analysis api!'}`
-2. **'predictfile'** - for predicting and outpur `REQUEST TYPE : POST`
+2. **'predictfile'** - for predicting and output

+	`REQUEST TYPE : POST`

 	`FORM - DATA : .txt`

 	`RESPONSE : {"message":"Neutral 🙂"}`
-3. If any error occurred
+3. If any error occurred you'll be getting this response

 	`{"error":"Something went wrong"}`

 ## EXPORTING CHAT
 1. Launch an individual or group chat.
 2. Select More > More > Export chat.
 3. Select whether or not to export without media.

+You will see an option to attach media while exporting your chat.
+For simplicity, it is best not to attach media.
+Finally, enter your email and you will find your WhatsApp chat in your inbox.

 ## IMPORTANT NOTES
 1. No media files should be included in the export chat.txt file.